WhatsApp/proxy/README.md

 ### Automate host reboots with Docker compose

-Once you have Docker Compose set up, you can also automate the deployment for host reboots by utilizing a `systemd` service (if your hosting environment supports it).
+Once you have Docker compose set up, you can also automate the deployment for host reboots by utilizing a `systemd` service (if your hosting environment supports it).

 We provide a sample [`docker_boot.service`](./proxy/ops/docker_boot.service) service definition for you which you should customize to your own environment.